-For wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.
+For wages other than tips, the family must provide originals of three months current, consecutive paystubs or if seasonal provide a copy of the last year's tax return.

 7-III.B.
 BUSINESS AND SELF EMPLOYMENT INCOME

 Business owners and self-employed persons will be required to provide: